noemihuckins/Latin102/translation2.md

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 Present Infinitive with the preposition across❌, to express the circumstances of what they were not able to do

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
-Site couldn't be reached ❌
+Site couldn't be reached feminine, accusative, singular,

 Identify the form of sagittis.
 Why does Hyginus use this case?
-Dative❌ to epress thearrows as the indirect object of the sentence
+(Ablative) ❌ to indicate the instrument by which an action is accomplished

 Identify the form of moriens.
 Present Active Participle masculine, nominative, singular, active

 Identify felle.
 Why does Hyginus use this case?
-Ablitive singular, to express the circumstance that the arrows were soaked in this❌
+Ablitive singular, (to indicate the instrument by which an action is accomplished) ❌

 Identify the form of tinctas.
 Perfect Passive Participle feminine, accusative, plural, passive